aaditya29/Assembly-From-Scratch/0-Setting-Up-Assembly/readme.md

 - `-e _main` specifies the entry point (or starting point) of the program.
 Here, \_main indicates that the program should start execution from the \_main function.
 - `-arch arm64` specifies the target architecture for which the executable will be built.
 In this case, arm64 refers to the ARM 64-bit architecture commonly used in Apple Silicon (M1) processors.

+After running this command, assuming all necessary symbols, dependencies, and libraries are resolved, you will have an executable file named hello that is compiled for the ARM 64-bit architecture on macOS, using the specified system library and SDK path.

 ## Step 3: Building `Hello.s` Assembly File

 Now we create a `Hello.s` assembly file